damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 ## Upgrade barometer

 This release only adds minor migrations.
-If you are on GitLab 7.11 CE or EE you can upgrade online 7.12.
+If you are on GitLab 7.11 CE or EE you can upgrade to 7.12 while staying online.

 #### Changed behavior for 'secret_token' settings when using Omnibus packages